 Labels and categories help you and me to understand each other.
 From an early age, we both discovered that things with four legs and a back and a flat surface on top of the legs are things we can sit on.
 We could label it as a chair.

-We discovered the category of chairs differs from things with four legs and a back and a wagging tail.
+We discovered the category of chairs differs from things with four legs, a back, and a wagging tail.

 Note.
-You would label this a dog, as you already have what we call a mental representation of a dog in your head.
+You would label this a dog, as you already have a mental representation of a dog in your head.
 The only difference in my description of the chair and the dog was including the word ‘waggling tail.’

 Being able to assign and categorise chairs makes communication easy between us.
-If you came into my office and I said take a seat on the chair.
+If you came into my office, I said, take a seat on the chair.
 Even though it might look different from the chair in your home, you understood.

-The ability to label and categorise our world is so much easier than identifying each new object we encounter.
-If you had to treat everything as a unique experience, me telling you to take a chair would be time-consuming.
+Labelling and categorising our world is much easier than identifying each new object we encounter.
+If you had to treat everything as a unique experience, my telling you to take a chair would be time-consuming.
 You would have to work it out.
-For example, it has four legs, a flat surface, but can I sit on it?
+For example, it has four legs and a flat surface, but can I sit on it?
 It looks different from what I sit on in my home.

 The labels people like myself use (psychologists and other mental health professionals) to categorise and diagnose mental health conditions are what I consider a necessary evil.
 Diagnostic labels can be both helpful and stigmatising.